SubhashPatibandla/Kubernetes-Learning/Day 2 Pods & Deployments .md

 # Verify
 kubectl version --client

-# Start Minikube without VM driver
+# Start Minikube with VM driver as docker
-minikube start --driver=none
+minikube start --driver=docker --memory=2048mb --cpus=2

 # When you start Minikube with:

-minikube start --driver=none
+minikube start --driver=docker

 It automatically creates the kubeconfig file at:
 ~/.kube/config